 Queue number Project name

 EXAMPLE

 Name of a signature authority from company Title

 Interconnection Customer

 Interconnection Customer (Company Name) Federal Tax ID

-XX-XXXXXXXX
+XX-XXXXXXX

 Phone (day) Phone (evening)

 Email of a signature authority from company Fax

 example@interconnectioncustomer.com

 Country

 United States •

 Business address

-City State Postal Code

-Select a state •
+City State Select a state • Postal Code

-If the individual completion the form is the -i turn sutharity assessed I shows elich use -th vice click as

-If the individual completing the form is not the signa ature authority named above, click yes, other wise click no
+Alternative Invoice Contact Information on

+Is the person receiving invoices the same as the pers on completing the form ?

 Yes No

-Alternative Invoice Contact Information Is the person receiving invoices the same as the person completing the form?
-Yes No Facility Information Facility location Street address OPS coordinates Is this a change in data to a previously submitted queue position or facility name?
-Yes No Is this queue request claiming rights from a previous facility?
-Yes No Planned in-service date Point of Interconnection POI state POI county Select a state Select a county Connection type Direct connection / Existing substation Single line tap / New substation Other connection type Single Line Tap/New Substation Substation B Substation A Total Length of Line Substation A (from) Substation B (to) Distance from POI to Substation A Distance from POI to Substation B Miles Miles Line voltage Total length of line kV Miles
+Facility Information

+Facility location

+Street address

+Is this a change in data to a previously submitted qu eue position or facility name?

+Yes No

+Is this queue request claiming rights from a previous facility?

+Yes No

+Planned in-service date

+Point of Interconnection POI county

+Select a state • Select a county -

+Connection type

+Direct connection / Existing substation Single e line tap / New substation Other connection type

+Single Line Tap/N lew Substation

+Substation A Distance f Total Length Distance from POI to Substation B of Line Substation B

+Substation A (from) Substation B (to)

+Distance from POI to Substation A Miles Distance from POI to Substation B Miles

+Line voltage Miles Total length of line MILES